 A promoter of social and political science, Stein Rokkan contributed greatly to the field of comparative politics, notably during his teaching years at Bergen University.
 He assumed the role of President of IPSA from 1970-73.
 He was also Vice-President of the International Sociological Association, Chairman of the European Consortium for Political Research (which he helped found), and President of the International Social Science Council.

-The prize is of $1,000 USD for basic travel and accommodation costs for the upcoming IPSA World Congress of Political Science.
+The prize is of US$1,000 for basic travel and accommodation costs for the upcoming IPSA World Congress of Political Science.
+The monetary prize may be shared by two recipients.

 Guidelines for application: